EmreUSL/EmreUSL/README.md

 <h2 align="left">About Me</h2>

-🧭 I'm a person with an electrical engineering background.
+⚡ I'm a person with an electrical engineering background.

 📚 I’m currently learning SwiftUI and programmatically Swift.

-🏋️ My
+🏋️‍♂️ I love working out and cooking.

 <br/>
 <h2 align="left">🔨 Languages and Tools</h2>